proflare/proflare.github.io/_pages/about.md

   <h1 style="color: #4285F4;">Niyem M. Bawana</h1>

-  <p style="color: #333;">Niyem received the B.Sc. and the Maîtrise in applied physics from the Université de Lomé and two M.S. degrees in electrical and mechanical engineering from the University of South Florida and the New Mexico Institute of Mining and Technology respectively in 2007, 2008, 2019, and 2021.</p>
+  <p style="color: #333;">Niyem received the B.Sc. and the Maîtrise in applied physics from the Université de Lomé.
+He then served as a high school physics teacher with the department of Eduction of Togo for 6 years before moving to Stellenbosch University in South Africa after winning the PAFROID scholarship in 2015.
+At Stellenbosch University he worked as a research intern within the Department of Mechanical Engineering under Professor Franck Dinter who was then the Director of the Solar Thermal Energy Research Group (STERG).
+Niyem's work focused on the modeling and simulation of thermal energy systems.
+In 2017, upon wining the Fullbright scholarship, Niyem joined the University of South Florida (USF) for his master in Electrical Engineering.
+After he graduated in 2019 from the USF, Niyem joined the New Mexico Institute of Mining and Technology in 2019, and graduated in June 2021 with another master in mechanical Engineering with specialization in robotics.</p>

-  <p style="color: #333;">After a stint as a high school physics teacher, Niyem interned at the Department of Mechanical Engineering at Stellenbosch University in South Africa where he worked on the modeling and simulation of thermal energy systems.</p>
+  <p style="color: #333;">After a stint as a .</p>

-  <p style="color: #333;">Niyem is currently a Ph.D. student in the school of electrical and computer engineering at Georgia Institute of Technology advised by Prof David Citrin and Prof. Alexandre Locquet.
+  <p style="color: #333;">Since Fall, 2021 Niyem has been a Ph.D. student in the school of Electrical and Computer Engineering at Georgia Institute of Technology advised by Prof David Citrin and Prof. Alexandre Locquet.
 One of Niyem's research focus is leveraging terahertz and artificial intelligence for the nondestructive evaluation of carbon fiber reinforced polymers (CFRPs).</p>

 </div>